 History Colorado is a 501(c)(3) charitable organization and an agency of the State of Colorado under the Department of Higher Education governed by a board of directors.

-Below are brief biographies of the nine members appointed by the Governor to the Board of Directors of History Colorado following the passage of SB 15-225
+Below are brief biographies of the members appointed by the Governor to the Board of Directors of History Colorado following the passage of SB 15-225

 Board of Directors

 Penfield W. Tate III is experienced in public finance and municipal law, as someone who has worked in government and as an advisor to government.
 He has wide-ranging experience representing public entities, lenders and underwriters engaged in the process of financing essential public improvements and advising local and state governments in the exercise of their administrative responsibilities.
 In government, Penfield has served in both the Colorado Senate and House of Representatives.
 He has served as executive director of the Department of Administration for former Governor Roy Romer, as well as on both the State of Colorado Banking Board and the Colorado Housing and Finance Authority board.
 As an aide to former Denver Mayor Federico Peña, Pen represented the mayor's office on issues involving airport finance, business and economic development, and housing development.
 Penfield is the recipient of multiple honors and awards including the Denver Metro Chamber of Commerce’s 2005 Outstanding Leadership Award, Colorado State University Outstanding Alumnus, and award from the Colorado Social Legislation Committee, Anti-Defamation League of Denver, Colorado Education Association, Denver Women’s Commission, and the Colorado Federation of Public Employees.
 He was one of the American Diabetes Association’s 2004 Fathers of the Year.